Allegra de Laurentiis

 Allegra de Laurentiis is a European philosopher, educated at the Universities of Rome, Tübingen and Frankfurt, who has been teaching at American universities since 1987.
-She is now Professor of Philosophy at the State University of New York at Stony Brook.
+She is now a Professor of Philosophy at Stony Brook University.

 She is known for her works on philosophy of Hegel.
+De Laurentiis was the president of Hegel Society of America from 2014 to 2018.